mkitti/geff/docs/specification.md

 !!! note
     When writing a graph with missing attributes to the geff format, you must fill in a dummy value in the `values` array for the nodes that are missing the attribute, in order to keep the indices aligned with the node ids.

-- The `position` group is a special node attribute group that must be present and does not allow missing attributes.
+- The `position` group is a special node attribute group that must be present if a `position_attr` is set in the `geff` metadata and does not allow missing attributes.
 - The `seg_id` group is an optional, special node attribute group that stores the segmenatation label for each node.
 The `seg_id` values do not need to be unique, in case labels are repeated between time points.
 If the `seg_id` group is not present, it is assumed that the graph is not associated with a segmentation.
 <!-- Perhaps we just let the user specify the seg id attribute in the metadata instead?
 Then you can point it to the node ids if you wanted to -->